hennlab/ANT157L/ProblemSet1.md

 ### Question 8 [1 pt]

-How many SNPs are left when you filter the data using a genotyping QC command specifying that a SNP can have at most 2% missing data?
+How many SNPs are left when you filter the original Ethiopians_chr1 data using a genotyping QC command specifying that a SNP can have at most 2% missing data?

 ```
 (Type your answer here)